dwmkerr/hacker-laws/README.md

 Some useful resources and reading.

 - [CB Insights: 8 Laws Driving Success In Tech: Amazon's 2-Pizza Rule, The 80/20 Principle, & More](https://www.cbinsights.com/research/report/tech-laws-success-failure) - an interesting write up of some laws which have been highly influential in technology.

+## PDF eBook

+The project is available as a PDF eBook, [download the latest PDF eBook with this link](https://github.com/dwmkerr/hacker-laws/releases/latest/download/hacker-laws.pdf) or check the [release](https://github.com/dwmkerr/hacker-laws/releases) page for older versions.

 ## Podcast